adriannier/tunnel/README.md

 AppleScript applet to open SSH tunnels.

 ## Motivation
-Feeling very reluctant to use screen sharing solutions by third parties like TeamViewer and Anydesk, I decided to automate the opening of SSH tunnels so anyone could start a connection which I could then use to access their Macs.
+Feeling very reluctant to use screen sharing solutions by third parties like TeamViewer and Anydesk, I decided to automate the opening of SSH tunnels.
+This way anyone can start a connection to a server controlled by me, which I could then use to access their Macs.

 ## Getting started